Nonlinear shallow-water waves with vertical odd viscosity: Shallow-water approximation and depth averaging

 From the above, it follows that $h \overline{A_s} = (h \overline{A})_s - A(\bm{x},h,t) h_s$, where $s$ is any independent variable and $h \overline{A_z} = A(\bm{x},h,t) - A(\bm{x},0,t)$.

 Averaging the incompressibility condition~\eqref{eq:ndcont}, and making use of the kinematic boundary conditions~\eqref{eq:wallkbc}-\eqref{eq:fskbc}, we obtain the exact conservation of mass equation

 Our goal is to find a system of equations for $\bar{\bm{u}}$ and $h$.
-Next, therefore, we derive depth-averaged momentum equations by first re-writing the horizontal momentum equation~\eqref{eq:ndmomxy} in conservation form, given by
+Next, therefore, we derive depth-averaged momentum equations by first re-writing the horizontal momentum equation~\eqref{eq:ndmomxy} in conservation form (using~\eqref{eq:ndcont}), which is given by